ome/devspace/README.md

     NOTE:

-    `omero_branch` is a name of the git branch all the jobs will be using.
+    `devspace_omero_branch` is a name of the git branch all the jobs will be using.
 By default it is using `https://github.com/openmicroscopy/openmicroscopy/tree/develop`.
-    If you wish to use your own fork please adjust the jobs manually.
+    `git_repo` indicate the devspace repository to use.
+If you do not need to use a specific repository or branch, you should use `https://github.com/openmicroscopy/devspace.git`.

  *  ssh keys in ``/path/to/inventory/devspace/snoopy/.ssh`` that include: